 Every effort is made to ensure that benefit payments are correct.
-If an error is made, the Named Fiduciary - Plan Administration has the right to correct it, including by asking you to repay any overpayment, or by reducing future benefit payments to recoup the amount erroneously paid.
+If an error is made, the Named Fiduciary - Plan Administration has the right to correct it.
+To the extent permitted under federal law, this may include a request that you repay any overpayment or the reduction of future benefit payments to recoup the amount erroneously paid.